Voronoi conjecture for five-dimensional parallelohedra: Definitions and key properties

 \begin{definition} A convex polytope $P$ in $\R^d$ is called a {\it parallelohedron} if $P$ tiles $\R^d$ with translated copies. \end{definition}

-In the classical setting, the tiling with translated copies of $P$ must be a face-to-face tiling.
+In the classical setting, the tiling with translated copies of $P$ must be a face-to-face tiling, i.e. brickwall-like tilings are prohibited.
 However as it was shown later the face-to-face restriction is redundant.
 Particularly, a convex $d$-dimensional polytope $P$ is a parallelohedron if and only if $P$ satisfies the following {\it Minkowski-Venkov conditions}. \begin{enumerate} \item $P$ is centrally symmetric; \item Each facet of $P$ is centrally symmetric; \item Projection of $P$ along any of its face of codimension $2$ is a parallelogram or centrally symmetric hexagon. \end{enumerate} Minkowski \cite{Min} proved that every convex polytope that tiles $\R^d$ with translated copies in face-to-face manner satisfies first two conditions.
 Venkov \cite{Ven} proved that all three conditions are necessary and sufficient for a convex polytope $P$ to tile $\R^d$ with translated copies in face-to-face or non-face-to-face way; McMullen \cite{McM} (see also \cite{McM-priority}) obtained the results of Venkov independently.
-We also refer to work of Groemer \cite{Gro1} for necessity of first two of Minkowski-Venkov conditions in some cases of packings, not necessarily face-to-face.
+We also refer to the work of Groemer \cite{Gro1} for the necessity of the first two of Minkowski-Venkov conditions in some cases of packings, not necessarily face-to-face.
 The first two Minkowski-Venkov conditions are also necessary for coverings with constant multiplicity as shown by Gravin, Robins, and Shiryaev \cite{GRS}.
+We also note that the third Minkowski-Venkov condition plays a role in multi-layered tilings at least in small dimensions \cite{HSYZ}.

 For a fixed parallelohedron $P$ there is a unique face-to-face tiling of $\R^d$ with translated copies of $P$ assuming one copy is centered at the origin and from now on we will consider only the case of this particular tiling.
 In that case the centers of the polytopes of the tiling form a $d$-dimensional lattice.